Breland and the Charlotte 49ers take on conference foe Memphis

 Memphis, Tennessee; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Hayleigh Breland and Charlotte visit Alasia Smith and Memphis in AAC action.
+BOTTOM LINE: Alasia Smith and Memphis host Hayleigh Breland and Charlotte in AAC play Wednesday.

-The Tigers are 3-6 on their home court.
+The Tigers have gone 3-6 at home.
 Memphis is 1-2 in one-possession games.

-The 49ers have gone 1-7 against AAC opponents.
-Charlotte allows 68.3 points to opponents while being outscored by 7.8 points per game.
+The 49ers are 1-7 in AAC play.
+Charlotte averages 17.1 turnovers per game and is 4-4 when turning the ball over less than opponents.

-Memphis averages 70.1 points per game, 1.8 more points than the 68.3 Charlotte allows.
-Charlotte’s 38.2% shooting percentage from the field this season is 6.9 percentage points lower than Memphis has allowed to its opponents (45.1%).
+Memphis averages 70.1 points per game, 1.8 more points than the 68.3 Charlotte gives up.
+Charlotte’s 38.2% shooting percentage from the field this season is 6.9 percentage points lower than Memphis has given up to its opponents (45.1%).

+The Tigers and 49ers square off Wednesday for the first time in conference play this season.

-Breland is scoring 11.1 points per game and averaging 5.1 rebounds for the 49ers.
-Alexis Andrews is averaging 1.2 made 3-pointers over the last 10 games.
+Kay Kay Green is averaging 7.2 points and 1.6 steals for the 49ers.
+Breland is averaging 10.7 points over the last 10 games.

 LAST 10 GAMES: Tigers: 2-8, averaging 68.2 points, 29.3 rebounds, 12.0 assists, 8.5 steals and 2.7 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 76.0 points per game.